 When to start solids

-Normally from the fifth month on until latest the end of the sixth month it is time for your baby’s first solid food.
+Normally from the fifth month on until latest the end of the seventh month it is time for your baby’s first solid food.

 Take your time

 When you decide to start you must never forget that it will take time.
 Your baby must get used to it and you, too.
 The first trial often ends in a dirty baby and a dirty mom.
 That is normal!
 The baby must experiment with its tongue, palate and its fingers.
 There will be more food on the table than in the mouth.

 Until the baby eats enough to replace one meal you feed your baby by bottle or breast with the meal.
 You start with 1 or 2 spoons and the baby will increase the volume each day.

 Food to start with